-We have upholstered the back of antique chairs with the beaded Origines fabric, bringing a colourful crafted look to a room.
+We have upholstered the back of antique chairs with the beaded Origines fabric, bringing a colorful crafted look to a room.

 Fante Flags are graphic and pictorial displays of scenes portrayed by the Fante people and Asafo warrior groups of the coastal and forest fringes of Ghana.

-The flags have been a huge inspiration in our designs – we admire the craft and bold colouring.
-In the pastwe have cut out and appliqued flying rhinos on to chairs to tell a story inspired by Ghana.
+The flags have been a huge inspiration in our designs – we admire the craft and bold coloring.
+In the past we have cut out and appliqued flying rhinos on to chairs to tell a story inspired by Ghana.

 I often use beads to create playful and fun interiors.
 There are many ways in which this can be done.

 It’s always important to think big.
 Even when using something small and dainty like a bead, it should still create an impact.
 We found giant mud bead vases hand made by a collective in South Africa.